zhangsu/ccspec/README.md

 });
 ```

-Note that the above snippet introduces another kind of before and after hook --
-*before all* hook and *after all* hook.
-Before all hook is executed before
-executing all examples and before each hooks in the enclosing example group.
-After all hook is executed after all examples and after each hooks in the
+Before and after hooks can also be used in the nested example groups to only
-enclosing example group.
+apply to the immediate enclosing example group:

 ## Run tests for CCSpec written in CCSpec!
 ```Zsh